Skip to main content

 What is the actual range through a grill lid or smoker wall?

 Advertised range is always measured in open air.
 In practice, a standard Bluetooth probe rated for 165ft may only reliably connect through a metal smoker wall at 30–50ft.
-RF-based thermometers like the TempPro TP20 and TempPro TempSpike 2000FT maintain significantly better signal penetration through metal.
+RF-based thermometers like the TempPro TempSpike 2000FT maintain significantly better signal penetration through metal.
 If your grill or smoker is far from your monitoring location, RF or WiFi connectivity is more reliable than Bluetooth alone.

 Is MEATER worth the money?